amoffat/GetLostDocs/docs/blog/sun-time.md

+---
+title: Guessing the player's sunrise
+description: An unobtrusive method of estimating a user's geographic location.
+social:
+  cards_layout_options:
+    background_color: blue # Change background color
+    background_image: null # Remove background image
+---

-# 🌅 Estimating the player's sunrise
+# :sunrise: Guessing the player's sunrise

-The Get Lost engine aims to be a creative storytelling platform within the domain of 2.5D pixel games.
-One way the engine supports this goal is by giving level designers an automatic day and night cycle that is synced with the player's location.
+The Get Lost engine aims to be an expressive storytelling platform within the domain of 2.5D pixel games.
+One way the engine supports this goal is by giving level designers an automatic day and night cycle that is synced with the player's physical location in the real world.

 ![type:video](./sun-time-assets/day-night.mp4)

 [Play this level :material-gamepad:](https://getlost.gg/994021540/main){ .md-button }

-This makes a player's experience more immersive; if they play at night, the level is at night, changing the vibe and potentially changing what the player can do.
+This makes a player's experience more immersive; if they play at night, the level is at night, changing the vibe and potentially changing the player's interactions.
 The engine does this by re-shading the art assets in real time with WebGL.
-To do this re-shading, it needs two things:
+To do this re-shading, it needs three things:

-1. The sun's position, as a function of the player's location and datetime.
+1. The sun's position
-1. A rough geographic location of the player.
+1. A rough physical location of the player.
+1. The current datetime of the player.

 To accurately get the sun's position, I rely on the incredible [suncalc](https://www.npmjs.com/package/suncalc) library by [Volodymyr Agafonkin](https://agafonkin.com/).
 It does all of the heavy lifting involved with determining an accurate sun position: